General Dynamics F-111 Aardvark: Tactical Fighter Experimental

-McNamara developed a basic set of requirements for TFX based largely on the Air Force's requirements and, on 1 September 1961, ordered the Air Force to develop it.
-A request for proposals (RFP) for the TFX was provided to industry in October 1961.
-In December, proposals were received from Boeing, General Dynamics, Lockheed, McDonnell, North American and Republic.
+McNamara developed a basic set of requirements for TFX based largely on the USAF's requirements and, on 1 September 1961, ordered the USAF to develop it.
+Nevertheless, a request for proposals (RFP) for the TFX was provided to industry in October 1961.
+In December, proposals were received from Boeing, General Dynamics, Lockheed, McDonnell, North American, and Republic.
 The evaluation group found all the proposals lacking, but Boeing and General Dynamics were selected to submit enhanced designs.
 Boeing's proposal was recommended by the selection board in January 1962, with the exception of the engine, which was not considered acceptable.
-Switching to a crew escape capsule, instead of ejection seats and alterations to radar and missile storage were also needed.
+The board also directed alterations to radar and missile storage and a switch from ejection seats to a crew-escape capsule.
 Both companies provided updated proposals in April 1962.
-Air Force reviewers favored Boeing's offering, while the Navy found both submissions unacceptable for its operations.
-Two more rounds of updates to the proposals were conducted, with Boeing being picked by the selection board.
+USAF reviewers favored Boeing's offering, while the Navy found both submissions unacceptable for its operations.
+Two more rounds of updates to the proposals were conducted, and the board eventually recommended the Boeing design.

-In November 1962, McNamara selected General Dynamics' proposal due to its greater commonality between Air Force and Navy versions.
+But in November 1962, McNamara selected General Dynamics' proposal due to its greater commonality between USAF and Navy versions.
 The Boeing aircraft shared less than half of the major structural components.
-General Dynamics signed the TFX contract in December 1962.
-A congressional investigation followed, but did not change the selection.
+On 21 December 1962, General Dynamics signed the TFX contract.
+A congressional investigation into the procurement process was conducted, but did not change the selection.
+On 1 May 1964, the definitized contract was issued for the program, including flight testing, spares, ground equipment, training devices, static and fatigue test data, and the production of an initial 23 F-111 aircraft; it was structured as a fixed-price incentive-fee (FPIF) contract with a ceiling price of $529 million, along with provisions for deficiency correction among other operational clauses and performance criteria.